MambaNUT: Nighttime UAV Tracking via Mamba-based Adaptive Curriculum Learning: Experiment

 \subsection{Ablation Study}

-To validate the effectiveness of our proposed adaptive curriculum learning method, we conducted ablation studies using MambaNUT-Small as the baseline on the NAT2024-1 \cite{fu2024prompt} dataset.
-Comprehensive results are provided in the supplementary material.

 \textbf{Impact of Adaptive Curriculum Learning (ACL) strategy:} To validate the effectiveness of the proposed adaptive curriculum learning strategy, Table \ref{ablation_Tab1} presents the evaluation results on NAT2024-1, progressively incorporating two levels of curriculum schedulers, i.e., sampling scheduler (SS) and loss scheduler (LS), into the baseline.
-As observed, the incorporation of SS significantly enhances both Prec., Norm.Prec, and Succ. for the baseline tracker.
-With the further application of LS, the improvements become even more significant, with all increases exceeding 3.0\%.
+Notably, we make additional attempts by first training the model on daytime data and then fine-tuning (FT) it on nighttime data for 50 epochs.
+As observed, while FT on the daytime foundation tracker enhances performance, it only achieves results comparable to those with our SS.
+With the additional application of LS, the improvements become even more significant, with all three metrics gains exceeding 3.0\%.
 Fig. \ref{fig_feat} also demonstrates that by incorporating our ACL into the baseline tracker, more robust and discriminative feature representations are achieved, particularly enhancing the consistency of feature distribution across consecutive frames in long-term tracking.
 This comparison further demonstrates the effectiveness of our method in enhancing robust feature representations learning under low-light conditions using Mamba.

-\textbf{Impact of Loss Function Scheduler:} To demonstrate the superiority of the proposed ADB loss in performance, we train separately MambaNUT-Small using Focal\cite{lin2017focal} and WCE \cite{sudre2017generalised} loss for comparison.
+\textbf{Impact of Loss Function Scheduler:} To demonstrate the superiority of the proposed ADW loss in performance, we train separately MambaNUT using Focal\cite{lin2017focal} and WCE \cite{sudre2017generalised} loss for comparison.
 The evaluation results on NAT2024-1 are shown in Table \ref{ablation_Tab2}.
-From the table, while using Focal and WCE loss as the loss scheduler improves performance, the best precision improvement is only 2.2\%, and the improvements in norm.precision and success rate remain below 2.0\%, which is far behind our approach, where all three metrics show improvements above 3.0\%.
+From table, while using Focal and WCE loss as the loss scheduler improves performance, the best precision improvement is only 2.2\%, and the improvements in norm.precision and success rate remain below 2.0\%, which is far behind our approach, where all three metrics show improvements above 3.0\%.

-\textbf{Impact of Sampling Weight on Nighttime Data:} In the proposed sampling scheduler, we set a constant $\theta$ (Seeing Eq (\ref{eq_weight_dataset})) to control the sampling weight of nighttime data as the training process progresses.
-We trained MambaNUT-Small using varied values of $\theta$ ranging from 100 to 200 with increments of 50.
-Evaluation results are presented in Table \ref{ablation_Tab3}.
-As shown, our tracker achieves best performance when the constant is set to 150.
-These significant differences clearly highlight the substantial impact of nighttime data weight on tracking performance.